|The shops seen below, which contain

 Unfortunately, Acrylic Areas and many subsequent projects fell far short of my desired creative goals.

 I also had a similar project in parallel called Miniature Multiverse, which involved panoramic tours of miniature hand-crafted worlds, and there was even a failed Kickstarter for that.
-It is now being actively revitalized in 2017 - watch for a full-realized release of that classic idea on Itch.IO on October 21, 2017 (hopefully - I'm trying very hard to hit that target date, and hopefully not only have I learned a lot of cool Unity/Playmaker design techniques in the process but I'll also be able to massively improve Panoramic Worlds in its initial launch as a result, even if Panoramic Worlds is delayed a bit more)!
+It is now being actively revitalized in 2017 - watch for a full-realized release of that classic idea on Itch.IO by 2019 (hopefully - I'm trying very hard to hit that target date, and hopefully not only have I learned a lot of cool Unity/Playmaker design techniques in the process but I'll also be able to massively improve Panoramic Worlds in its initial launch as a result, even if Panoramic Worlds is delayed a bit more)!

 Both of these ideas ended up fusing together in some sense, with the original 'Panoramic Worlds'.